Russell Springs, Kansas – On the Smoky Hill Trail

 Butterfield Overland Despatch by Harpers Weekly, 1866.

-Travelers on the Smoky Hill Trail made the natural springs in the area a watering place and called them “Russell’s Springs.”
-It was named for the earliest known settler of the area — William D. Russell, a cattleman who ran large cattle on the open range.
-The cattle were watered at the clear-water springs near where the town would eventually be located.
+Travelers on the Smoky Hill Trail used the natural springs in the area as a watering place and called them “Russell’s Springs.”
+The springs were named for the earliest known settler of the area: William D. Russell, a cattleman who ran large cattle on the open range.
+The cattle were watered at the clear-water springs near where the town would eventually be.

 Logan County Courthouse in Russell Springs, Kansas.